fultonj/zed/crc/config_files_to_services.md

 backend configuration.
 As long as that backend can be defined in terms of a set of files to be accessible wtihin a pod no additional update to lib-common should be required.

+It is not mandatory to use the propagation list, but it's there for finer grain control if you need it.

 ### Demo